 Mathematics is one of the branches of science that can be applied in several other branches of science.
 Mathematics has an efficient symbolic language, beautiful orderly properties, and quantitative analytical abilities that will help produce mathematical models needed to understand problems in various branches of science and everyday life (Jumainisa, S., Darmawijoyo. & Hartono, 2018).
-Real phenomena in everyday life can be described using the language of mathematics known as mathematical modeling (S. Side, W. Sanusi, and N. K. Rustan, 2020), (Anggriani et al., 2018).
+Real phenomena in everyday life can be described using the language of mathematics known as mathematical modeling (S. Side, W. Sanusi, and N. K. Rustan, 2020) , (Anggriani et al., 2018).
 Mathematical modeling was first introduced by R. Rose in 1911, known as the Ross Model.
-This is in line with (G. A. Ngwa and W. S. Shu, 2000), which states that mathematical modeling was first introduced by R. Rose in 1911, MacDonald further developed the Ross model in 1957, known as the Ross-MacDonald model.
+This is in line with (G. A. Ngwa and W. S. Shu, 2000), which states that mathematical modeling was first introduced in 1911 by Ross, known as the Ross Model.
+Subsequently, MacDonald further developed the Ross model in 1957, known as the Ross-MacDonald model.
 Until now, mathematical modeling continues to be applied in various fields of science, social sciences, economics, engineering, and other fields (Asmaidi, 2021).
-Familiar natural phenomena that often occur in the lives of living things include predation, competition, and symbiosis.
-In biology, the study of these phenomena is called ecology.
+Familiar natural phenomena that often occur in the lives of living things